Key takeaways

 “If you relied on Amazon to fix your prep mistakes, that safety net disappears on January 1, 2026.”

-What FBA prep actually includes: The building blocks of compliance
+What does FBA prep actually include?

-Core prep elements include:
+FBA prep services include:

-- Product inspection — Checking for defects, damage, or discrepancies before shipping
+- Product inspection: Checking for defects, damage, or discrepancies before shipping

-- Barcode/FNSKU labeling — Applying correct, scannable labels to each unit (not the manufacturer UPC)
+- Barcode/FNSKU labeling: Applying correct, scannable labels to each unit (not the manufacturer UPC)

-- Packaging — Boxes, poly bags, bubble wrap, or other protection appropriate to the product
+- Packaging: Boxes, poly bags, bubble wrap, or other protection appropriate to the product

-- Bundling and kitting — Combining multiple items into single sellable units with proper “Sold as Set” labeling
+- Bundling and kitting: Combining multiple items into single sellable units with proper “Sold as Set” labeling

-- Carton labeling — Applying FBA shipment labels to outer boxes with accurate content information
+- Carton labeling: Applying FBA shipment labels to outer boxes with accurate content information

-- Shipment prep — Following Amazon’s FBA shipping rules for box weight, dimensions, and placement
+- Shipment prep: Following Amazon’s FBA shipping rules for box weight, dimensions, and placement

 Each element ties directly to FBA compliance.
-The correct FNSKU prevents commingling with other sellers’ inventory.
+Skip any step, and you risk rejected shipments, stranded inventory, or worse—account health warnings.The correct FNSKU prevents commingling with other sellers’ inventory.
 Suffocation warnings on poly bags are legally required above certain sizes.
 Opaque packaging is mandatory for certain products.
-And secure packaging prevents damage in Amazon’s highly automated—and sometimes brutal—handling systems.
+And secure packaging prevents damage in Amazon’s highly automated (and sometimes brutal) handling systems.

 Amazon’s Packaging and Prep Requirements and FBA Product Barcode Requirements pages inside Seller Central are your source of truth.
 Review them quarterly, because Amazon updates these rules more often than most sellers realize.